 Rent paid under leases that are not recorded on the balance sheet is treated as an operating cost and allocated systematically over the whole term of the lease.

 Norfund’s capital is divided into primary, reserve and surplus capital.
 This breakdown is made on the basis of the framework conditions for Norfund’s activities, which specify that the Ministry of Foreign Affairs must be notified if the institution’s losses are so great that its primary capital is affected.
 Any net profit is added to surplus capital, while any net losses are deducted from the surplus capital or from reserve capital if the former fund is insufficient to cover the net loss.

-Norfund receives government grants that are treated in accordance with Norwegian Accounting Standard (NRS) 4.
+Norfund receives government grants that are treated in accordance with Norwegian Accounting Standard 4 (NRS 4).
 In Norfund’s view, net recording of government grants received by the institution provides the best picture of the accounts.

 Two parties are related if one party can influence the other’s decisions.
-Relations with related parties are regarded as normal in business.
+Relations between such parties are regarded as normal in business.

 Deferred tax and tax expense